FuseByExample/esb-transactions/README.md

 # Setting up docker-based databases

+TODO explain where to get DOCKER?
+Explain alternatives?

 To perform tests in more realistic environments, we can leverage the power of Docker to run more advanced database servers.
 Of course you can use existing database instances.
 The below examples are just here for completeness.

 ## PostgreSQL database

-We can use *official* PostgreSQL docker image available at [docker hub](https://registry.hub.docker.com/_/postgres/).
+We will use the *official* PostgreSQL docker image available at [docker hub](https://registry.hub.docker.com/_/postgres/).
-You can use any of available methods to access PostgreSQL server (e.g., by mapping ports or connecting to containers IP address directly).
+You can use any of the available methods to access PostgreSQL server (e.g., by mapping ports or connecting to containers IP address directly) if you'd prefer.

-1. Start PostgreSQL server docker container:
+1. Start the PostgreSQL server docker container:

         $ docker run -d --name fuse-postgresql-server -e POSTGRES_USER=fuse -e POSTGRES_PASSWORD=fuse -p 5432:5432 postgres:9.4

-2. Create `transactions` database from the `fuse-postgresql-server` container:
+2. Connect to the docker container and run the psql client to create the `transactions` database from the `fuse-postgresql-server` container:

         $ docker exec -ti fuse-postgresql-server /bin/bash
         root@b052efff5a53:/# psql -U fuse -d fuse